 – Your favorite suit?

-– they lack information or have garbage information.
+- They lack information or have garbage information.
 If it is the case, your job is to look for what they don’t know and supply the correct info.
+They will reward you.

 - Get to the table physically